-SEPTEMBER MORNING An anthem after 9/11/01 by David M. Kanter
+SEPTEMBER MORNING A Memorial Anthem after 9/11/2001 by David M. Kanter

 "September Morning" is written in four verses with two spoken narrations.
 The work is scored for SATB choir, organ (or piano), obligato trumpet and optional instrumental trio.
 The second or third verse may be sung by a strong soloist in lieu of the full mens or womens section.
 I have also written an organ postlude for use in congregational settings.

 In performing this work please feel free to substitute instruments.
 (Our church had available an excellent woodwind trio, and thus the narration and three verses were accompanied by flute, oboe and bassoon.)
 An acute ear will also notice a trombone playing in verse 4 of the recorded version.